MariMach/Graph_Algorithms/README.md

      A negative cycle is a cycle with a negative weight.
      Algorithms : Bellman-Ford and Floyd-Warshall

-  # 4. Strongly Connected Components:
+  # 4. Strongly Connected Components Digraph:
+   Two vertices v and w in a digraph, are strongly connected if there's a directed path from v to w and another directed path from w to v.
+And the thing about strongly connected is, that it's an equivalence relation.
+  A strong connected component is a maximal subset of strongly connected vertices.
-     Strongly Connected Components (SCCs) can be thought of a self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle.
+  In other words Strongly Connected Components (SCCs) can be thought of a self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle.
   Algorithms: Tarjan's and Kosaraju's algorithm

   # 5. Traveling Salesman Problem YSP:
      "Given a list of cities and the distances between each pair of cities what is the shortest possible route that visits each city exactly once and returns to the origin city?".
 It is an NP-Hard problem.